Microsoft Entra on-premises application provisioning to SCIM-enabled apps

-The Azure Active Directory (Azure AD) provisioning service supports a SCIM 2.0 client that can be used to automatically provision users into cloud or on-premises applications.
-This article outlines how you can use the Azure AD provisioning service to provision users into an on-premises application that's SCIM enabled.
-If you want to provision users into non-SCIM on-premises applications that use SQL as a data store, see the Azure AD ECMA Connector Host Generic SQL Connector tutorial.
+The Microsoft Entra provisioning service supports a SCIM 2.0 client that can be used to automatically provision users into cloud or on-premises applications.
+This article outlines how you can use the Microsoft Entra provisioning service to provision users into an on-premises application that's SCIM enabled.
+If you want to provision users into non-SCIM on-premises applications that use SQL as a data store, see the Microsoft Entra ECMA Connector Host Generic SQL Connector tutorial.
 If you want to provision users into cloud apps such as DropBox and Atlassian, review the app-specific tutorials.

-- An Azure AD tenant with Azure AD Premium P1 or Premium P2 (or EMS E3 or E5).
-Using this feature requires Azure AD Premium P1 licenses.
-To find the right license for your requirements, see Compare generally available features of Azure AD.
+- A Microsoft Entra tenant with Microsoft Entra ID P1 or Premium P2 (or EMS E3 or E5).
+Using this feature requires Microsoft Entra ID P1 licenses.
+To find the right license for your requirements, see Compare generally available features of Microsoft Entra ID.

 - Administrator role for installing the agent.
-This task is a one-time effort and should be an Azure account that's either a hybrid administrator or a global administrator.
+This task is a one-time effort and should be an Azure account that's either a Hybrid Identity Administrator or a global administrator.

 - Administrator role for configuring the application in the cloud (application administrator, cloud application administrator, global administrator, or a custom role with permissions).

 - A computer with at least 3 GB of RAM, to host a provisioning agent.
 The computer should have Windows Server 2016 or a later version of Windows Server, with connectivity to the target application, and with outbound connectivity to login.microsoftonline.com, other Microsoft Online Services and Azure domains.
 An example is a Windows Server 2016 virtual machine hosted in Azure IaaS or behind a proxy.